Kamille (wrestler): Lucha Libre AAA Worldwide (2022–2023)

 On September 17, 2022, Lucha Libre AAA Worldwide announced that Kamille will replace Thunder Rosa to challenge Taya Valkyrie for the AAA Reina de Reinas Championship at Triplemanía XXX, as she successfully defended her NWA World Women's title against Valkyrie on August 27 at NWA 74.
 At the event, which took place on October 15, Valkyrie retained the title.
-On March 19, 2023, Kamille alongside Deonna Purrazzo and Jordynne Grace, representing the United States, won the women's Lucha Libre World Cup after defeating Team Mexico (Flammer, La Hiedra and Sexy Star II) in the finals.
+On March 19, 2023, Kamille, alongside Deonna Purrazzo and Jordynne Grace, representing the United States, won the women's Lucha Libre World Cup after defeating Team Mexico (Flammer, La Hiedra and Sexy Star II) in the finals.

 All Elite Wrestling (2024–present)

 On April 29, 2024, Fightful reported Kamille had signed with All Elite Wrestling (AEW) in February 2024.
-On July 24 at Blood & Guts, Kamille made her official AEW debut as a heel by attacking Britt Baker and forming an alliance with AEW TBS Champion and Strong Women's Champion Mercedes Moné.
+On July 24 at Blood & Guts, Kamille made her official AEW debut as a heel by attacking Britt Baker and forming an alliance with AEW TBS Champion Mercedes Moné.
 On the July 31 episode of AEW Dynamite, Kamille made her AEW in-ring debut, defeating Brittany Jade in a squash match.
 On October 30 at Fright Night Dynamite, Kamille was defeated by Kris Statlander, suffering her first loss in AEW.
-On November 27 at Thanksgiving Eve Dynamite, Kamille split from Moné after weeks of mistreatment, turning face in the process.
+On November 27 at Thanksgiving Eve Dynamite, Kamille split from Moné after weeks of mistreatment, thus turning face for the first time in her AEW career.

-Acting career
+On April 12, 2026 at Dynasty, Kamille returned after over a year off television, attacking the reigning TBS Champion Willow Nightingale backstage and defeating Big Anne on the Zero Hour pre-show, reverting back to a heel.
+Three days later at Dynamite: Spring BreakThru, Kamille failed to defeat Nightingale for the TBS Championship.

+Other media

 In Latimer's screen debut, she portrays June Byers in Queen of the Ring, a biopic of Mildred Burke.

+Latimer participated in the 2026 season of American Gladiators under the name Hurricane.